YuhangWang0921/ShootingGame/README.md

 You can adjust the sensitivity of enter movement mode by adjusting move_k in FinalProject_hand_detection.py

 # Only test hand gesture recognition
-If you only want to test the hand gesture recognition without running Carhost.py on raspberry pi, you can just run FinalProject_hand_detection_test.py on PC after installing mediapipe and cv2:
+If you just want to test the hand gesture recognition without running Carhost.py on raspberry pi, you can run FinalProject_hand_detection_test.py on PC after installing mediapipe and cv2:
 ```
 python3 FinalProject_hand_detection_test.py
 ```